FirstTestStation/FTS_Website/README.md

 The First TestStation project is a comprehensive solution for automating the testing and validation of electronic devices and PCBs during production. <br>
 Designed with flexibility in mind, it integrates custom hardware, firmware, and mechanical assemblies to provide an efficient and cost-effective testing process.

-•	Purpose: To document and showcase the First Test Station project.<br>
+•	Purpose: To document and showcase the First TestStation project.<br>
 •	Technology: Built using Jekyll, HTML, CSS, and hosted on GitHub Pages.<br>
 •	Audience: Engineers, developers, or anyone interested in the project.<br>